Szlachta: Composition

 Adam Zamoyski argues that the szlachta were not exactly the same as the European nobility nor a gentry, as the szlachta fundamentally differed in law, rights, political power, origin, and composition from the feudal nobility of Western Europe.
-Feudalism never took root in Poland.
 The szlachta did not rank below the king, as the szlachta's relationship to the Polish king was not feudal.
 The szlachta stood as equals before the king.
 The king was not an autocrat, nor the szlachta's overlord, as szlachta land was in allodium, not feudal tenure.
 Feudal dependence upon a Polish king did not exist for the szlachta and earlier in history some high-ranking szlachta (magnates) descending from past tribal dynasties regarded themselves as co-proprietors of Piast realms and constantly sought to undermine Piast authority.

 In 1459 Ostroróg presented a memorandum to the Sejm (parliament), submitting palatines, or Voivodes of the Polish–Lithuanian Commonwealth, receive the title of prince.
 Sons of a prince were to receive titles of counts and barons.
 Castellans of the Polish–Lithuanian Commonwealth were to receive the title of count.
 This attempt to introduce the hierarchy of noble titles common for European feudal systems for szlachta was rejected.

 The fact the szlachta were equal before the king and deliberately opposed becoming a feudal nobility became a matter of law embedded as a constitutional principle of equality.
 The republicanism of ancient Rome was the szlachta's ideal.
 Poland was known as the Most Serene Republic of Poland, Serenissima Res Publica Poloniae.
 The szlachta, not as a feudal nobility or gentry, but as an electorate, and an aristocracy and warrior caste, with no feudal dependence on a king, exercised supreme political power over that republic and elected kings as servants of a republic the szlachta regarded as the embodiment of their rights.

 Over time, numerically most lesser szlachta became poorer, or were poorer than, their few rich peers with the same political status and status in law, and many lesser szlachta were worse off than commoners with land.
 They were called szlachta zagrodowa, that is, "farm nobility", from zagroda, a farm, often little different from a peasant's dwelling, sometimes referred to as drobna szlachta, "petty nobles" or yet, szlachta okoliczna, meaning "local".
 Particularly impoverished szlachta families were often forced to become tenants of their wealthier peers.
 They were described as szlachta czynszowa, or "tenant nobles" who paid rent.
 See "Szlachta categories" for more.